raiment-studios/monorepo/source/projects/sea/apps/sea-jsx/README.md

 ## Design

+The primary use case for sea-jsx is **rapid prototyping and experimentation of JSX Components in isolation**.

+In support of that use case, the following are design goals:

+1. Minimal setup and configuration
+2. Standard JSX that will be transferable into production code
+3. Sharing via rapid, minimal configuration deployment

 The process can be thought of in two parts: (1) creating a "host environment" out of the browser with a known HTML base configuration, (2) executing the given program in that environment.

 A future direction is to create a target types of Markdown and extended Markdown that can also be quickly displayed.